-SECTION 5.43: Suspension
+SECTION 5.39: Suspension

-A. The County Judge may suspend, with Fiscal Court approval, any County employee, with or without pay, for not more than thirty (30) calendar days for disciplinary reasons.
+A. The County Judge and/or County Administrator may suspend, with Fiscal Court approval, any County employee, with or without pay, for not more than thirty (30) calendar days for disciplinary reasons.
 Fiscal Court approval may come after the suspension.
+AMENDED JUNE 26TH, 2025